We get it: you have questions. We have answers.

-Names can be easily changed, stolen, or faked, making them unreliable for fraud detection.
+Aside from legal implications, names can be easily changed, stolen, or faked, making them unreliable for fraud detection.
 Shipping addresses are much harder to manipulate and provide a more accurate signal of suspicious patterns.
 Our focus on addresses, not names, protects customer privacy while providing better fraud prevention and avoids potential identity theft concerns.

 CredForma has no official affiliation with any specific service or platform.
 All services are rendered through CredForma's website.
 Sellers are responsible for ensuring their use of CredForma complies with the terms, rules, and policies of the platforms where they conduct business.